tomchart/superm8/README.md

 -   discussion board on club page
 -   user descriptions/bios and avatars
 -   user ratings (average and display these per club)
+-   sync user's watched with club watchlists (if all have seen, mark as watched across lists)